Skip to main content

 Martin County, MinnesotaEutrophic

-Sisseton Lake grades an F: water clarity, phosphorus, and chlorophyll-a all rate poorly, placing it among the most stressed lakes monitored in Minnesota.
+Sisseton Lake grades an F: every scored parameter (clarity, phosphorus, and chlorophyll-a) rates poorly, placing it among the most stressed lakes monitored in Minnesota.
 The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 19 ft puts Sisseton Lake in the middle of Minnesota's depth distribution.
 Sisseton Lake covers 138 acres alongside 2.8 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Martin County's 7 graded lakes, Sisseton Lake ranks 4 — below the local median, though not at the bottom.